kberov/ctags/README.md

 ctags
 =====
 This is my .ctags file.
+I use it with Editors using Exuberant Ctags like jEdit, Sublime Text and Vim.
 For now it only contains some regular expressions to support more Perl symbols.